-- 1 Site 2 (White Swan)

-- 2 Site 1 (Mulberry Farm)

-- 3 Site 14 (SHELAA AS540)

-- 3.3.14.
-To support the consideration of the suitability of these sites, the SEA process has undertaken an appraisal of the key environmental constraints present at each of the sixteen sites and potential effects that may arise as a result of housing development at these locations.
+- 3.3.20.To support the consideration of the suitability of these sites, the SEA process has undertaken an appraisal of the key environmental constraints present at each of the sixteen sites and potential effects that may arise as a result of housing development at these locations.
 In this context the sites have been considered in relation to the SEA Framework of objectives and decision-making questions developed during SEA scoping (see Section 2.3) and the baseline information.
-The site appraisal criteria is set out in Appendix A.

-- 3.3.15.
-Table 3.2 below present a summary of this appraisal and provides an indication of each site's sustainability performance in relation to the five SEA objectives.
+A full assessment of the sixteen site options was carried out to inform the preparation of the Regulation 14 draft NDP.
+The findings of this work are still valid an no changes have been made.
+The site appraisal criteria is set out in Appendix A. - 3.3.21.Table 3.2 below present a summary of this appraisal and provides an indication of each site's sustainability performance in relation to the five SEA objectives.
 Detailed site assessment proformas are presented in Appendix B.